SirTimme/elephas/README.md

 The plugin applies the `java` plugin to be able to modify the `gradle test` task and adds the JUnit dependency.\

 Interesting is the `testlibs.junit.jupiter` statement where the JUnit dependency is defined.
 This is the gradle way of using a so-called `version catalog`.
-The catalog is located in the `settings.gradle` in the root of the project at looks like this:
+The catalog is defined in the `settings.gradle` at the projectroot and looks like this:

 ```
 dependencyResolutionManagement {